-The Class presidency will be elected and will conduct the plenum's internal issues, and be responsible to create a partnership and coherent connection between the class and teams and the College's faculty and administrative staff.
+The class president will be elected about a month into the school year.
+The president will conduct the plenum's internal issues, and be responsible to create a partnership and coherent connection between the class and teams to the College's faculty and administrative staff.
 The president will serve as the senior representative of the class.
 The college's staff and the class presidency will form work procedures for all subjects requiring treatment and reference during the year.
-Periodic meetings will be conducted between the presidency the Chief Instructor and the instruction staff.
+Periodic meetings will be conducted between the president the Chief Instructor.